KOMU-TV: News operation

-On August 8, 2008, the station became first in the market to offer local newscasts in high definition making Mid-Missouri the third-smallest market in the country to feature local broadcasts in HD.
+On August 8, 2008, the station became the first in the market to offer local newscasts in high definition making Mid-Missouri the third-smallest market in the country to feature local broadcasts in HD.
 On April 23, 2009, KOMU debuted a new set specifically designed for high definition television.
 Starting July 5, 2010, the station began producing three newscasts for its CW-affiliated third digital subchannel.
-This includes KOMU 8 News at 9 on The CW every night for a half-hour.
-The prime time show competes with the KMIZ-produced show on Fox affiliate KQFX-LD.
+This included KOMU 8 News at 9 on The CW every night for a half-hour.
+The prime time show competed with the KMIZ-produced show on Fox affiliate KQFX-LD.

 On September 12, 2011, KOMU-TV started a new weekday 4 p.m. newscast, which replaced The Oprah Winfrey Show; it featured news, events and local weather, and gave viewers a chance to share their opinions on news stories through social media outlets.
 The award-winning Sarah Hill anchors the hour-long newscast.
 On January 9, 2012, U_News moved to 11 a.m. and was shortened to a half-hour.
 On April 23, 2012, the program was reformatted as a traditional newscast and moved once again to noon (the U_News title was also dropped from the newscast); social media involvement in the newscast continued to be included, though in a downscaled form.

 Like all CW Plus stations in the Central Time Zone, KOMU-DT3 also offered the nationally syndicated morning show The Daily Buzz on weekdays from 5 to 8 a.m. until the show's sudden cancellation by its distributor in mid-April 2015.
 KOMU operates its own weather radar, known as "Live Doppler 8 First Alert Radar", next to its studios.
 KOMU's website features a live streaming video feed of all newscasts.

-In addition to the counties defined in the Columbia–Jefferson City media market by Nielsen, KOMU-TV includes Camden (part of the Springfield market), Gasconade (part of the St. Louis market), Macon (part of the Kirksville–Ottumwa market), Monroe (part of the Quincy–Hannibal market), Pettis, and Saline counties (part of the Kansas City market) in its viewing area for news and weather coverage purposes.